GlobalMilitary.net Open-source military intelligence Updated daily

 Eritrea Air Force operates 13 military helicopters, including attack, transport, and utility rotorcraft used for various combat and support missions.

-What is the Air Force Index of Eritrea?
+What is the AIRS Index score of Eritrea?

-Eritrea has an Air Force Index score of 3.2 out of 100.
+Eritrea has an AIRS Index (Air Inventory Rating of Strength) score of 2.7 out of 100.
 This composite score measures overall air power capability, with strategic bombers weighted highest due to their nuclear strike potential, followed by combat aircraft, helicopters, and transport planes.

 Where does Eritrea get its military aircraft from?